Elizabeth South

 Employment conditions in Elizabeth South face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Elizabeth South has a balanced workforce with both white and blue collar jobs, prominently featuring manufacturing and industrial sectors.
-The unemployment rate in September 2025 was 24.4%.
-Employment grew by an estimated 3.4% over the past year, according to AreaSearch's statistical aggregation.
+Elizabeth South has a balanced workforce consisting of both white and blue collar jobs, with manufacturing and industrial sectors prominently represented.
+The unemployment rate in the area was 25.2% as of December 2025.
+This figure shows an increase from the previous year, during which employment grew by an estimated 1.4%.

 Frequently Asked Questions - Employment